-Dialectical Behavioral Therapy is a form of cognitive-behavioral therapy, which is used to change patterns of thinking or behavior that are behind the difficulties a person is experiencing and, in doing so, change the way they feel.
-DBT is support-oriented, cognitive based, and collaborative.
+Dialectical Behavior Therapy is a form of cognitive-behavioral therapy, which is used to change patterns of thinking or behavior that are behind the difficulties a person is experiencing and, in doing so, change the way they feel.
+DBT is support-oriented, cognitive-based, and collaborative.
 DBT treatment helps individuals gain an understanding of themselves while building confidence.
 Clients also begin learning how to interact within social situations and relationships.

 DBT, when used in addiction treatment, identifies the addiction problem as a symptom of emotion dysregulation.

 Often people who abuse addictive substances are doing so to cope with intense feelings (emotions).
 DBT might be most beneficial to individuals who use drugs and alcohol in an attempt to manage their thoughts and emotions.
 In the use of DBT, the relationship between the client and their therapist is crucial.
 The therapist helps the individual address and ultimately find maximum recovery from their difficulty, which in this case is drug or alcohol addiction.
 This model of therapy often utilizes individual sessions as well as group sessions.
 DBT treatment is relatively intense work.
 DBT works by decreasing abuse of the substance, alleviating physical discomfort, diminishing cravings/urges, avoiding opportunities to cue abuse, reducing behaviors conducive to drug addiction, and increasing community reinforcement of healthy behaviors.